|Email To Friend|

 The boutique, family-owned jewellery store, Rocky's Diamond Gallery, specialise in high-end jewellery.
 They offer an extensive collection of gemstones, perfect for life's big events.
 You can even have a piece of jewellery designed and made by their in house jewellery designers.

 If you are looking for beach or resort wear there are plenty of stores.
-The best places to look are George Town and Camana Bay, try the following: Guy Harvey Gallery & Shoppe, Waterman - Blue Wave, Divers Supply and Sand Angels in Camana Bay.
+The best places to look are George Town and Camana Bay, try the following: Guy Harvey Gallery & Shoppe, Waterman - Blue Wave, Divers Supply and Sand Angels and Ame in Camana Bay.
 Funky Monkey in Governors Square is another great option.
 It is also worth looking in the hotel shops in The Ritz-Carlton, the Kimpton Seafire and The Westin.

 Divers Supply sell, rent and service diving and snorkelling equipment.
 They are located in the West Shore Centre (Pink Plaza) on SMB.
 Most dive operators also rent snorkelling and diving equipment.

 Cayman has numerous liquor stores and wine merchants and the quality and quantity of what they sell is extremely good.
 Liquor, however, carries a heavy import duty and this is reflected in the price of a bottle of liquor in liquor stores, as well as the cost of drinks in restaurants and bars.
 For example, duty on hard liquors starts at CI$11.85 per litre, so over a third of the retail price of a bottle costing CI$30.99 (Appleton VX Rum for example) consists of duty.
 Duty on wine is CI$3.60 per litre, champagne is CI$10.85 per litre, sparkling wine is CI$7.80 per litre, over-proof liquors is CI$15.98 and beers are CI$1.95 per litre.
-Jacques Scott, BlackBeard's and Big Daddy's are popular wine and liquor companies and they have numerous stores around the island.
+Jacques Scott and BlackBeard's are popular wine and liquor companies and they have numerous stores around the island.

 For a huge selection of inexpensive good quality souvenirs try the Blue Iguana Souvenir Outlet and 2Blue, both are downtown.